RP Photonics, Germany

 In 2004, at age 39, he founded his own photonics consulting company which allowed him the freedom to do what he wanted.
 He notes that while technical consulting is common in the United States, it is not so common in Europe.
 Even without an established consulting market in laser technology, he was able to develop a viable business and expanded that further by selling user licenses for his simulation and design software – used to investigate topics like light propagation in fibers, laser dynamics and pulse generation.
 Although Rüdiger had originally not considered software to be a viable business, it now generates most of his revenue.
 He also advises young professionals to stay open to change, as you may not know initially where success will come from.

 The internet has played a crucial role in the development of Rüdiger’s career.
 His online encyclopedia, which serves scientists and engineers worldwide, made him extremely well known as an expert in laser technology and related areas.
 The majority of his work is completed over email or through online software downloads.
 In addition, he serves as a reviewer for OSA’s journals and depends on the online journal subscriptions, a member benefit, to keep current with new advancements in the field since he does not have easy access to a university library.

-Rüdiger finds it important to comprehensively develop a personality and not just professional skills in a narrow sense.
-He has an intrinsic motivation to find out how things work and to teach that, and holds strong views on various non-scientific topics such as corruption, human rights and environmental protection.
-Rüdiger is very engaged in music, much enjoying to play the organ, harpsichord and violin.
+Rüdiger finds it important to develop skills outside the lab and find other activities to enjoy.
+He has an intrinsic motivation to find out how things work and holds strong views on various non-scientific topics such as corruption, human rights and environmental protection.
+Rüdiger is very engaged in music, and spends free time playing the organ, harpsichord and violin.

 Profile written by Jeanette Gass